wilfredgithuka/ssc/content/post/printer-setup-archlinux.md

 The CUPS web interface can be accessed by {https://localhost:631/admin}

 ### Identify the Printers
-This is the forst step to know what type and model of printers that I was configuring.
+This is the first step to know what type and model of printers that I was configuring.

 ### Adding Yourself To The lp Group & CUPS Web Interface Needs A Password
 After adding myself to the lp group, CUPS was still requiring a password.
 This issue took a while but I finally found an answer, first from [Will Halley]{https://willhaley.com/blog/printing-in-arch-linux/} and then a more detailed explanation from the [Archlinux Forums]{https://bbs.archlinux.org/viewtopic.php?pid=376974#p376974}.